 Shelley Singer is the author of 13 published novels.
-Along with all six of the Jake Samson-Rosie Vicente mystery novels, the first book in the Blackjack trilogy, Torch Song, were recently released in digital format after appearing in hardcover, paper, and audio versions.
+Along with all six of the Jake Samson-Rosie Vicente mystery novels, the first book in the Blackjack trilogy, Torch Song, was released in digital format after appearing in hardcover, paper, and audio versions.
 Torch Song was originally published as Blackjack.
+The second book of the Blackjack trilogy, Reveille, is now available on Amazon.
 The Jake Samson series includes Samson’s Deal, Free Draw, Full House, Spit in the Ocean, Suicide King and Royal Flush.
 Torch Song stars Rica Marin, spy, torch singer, and mercenary in the dangerous Balkanized world of 2066.
-Two other books, a memoir and the second Blackjack novel, are in the works.
+A memoir and the third Blackjack novel, are in the works.
 She was nominated for a Shamus award.

 Shelley has taught fiction writing and has worked with writers as a manuscript consultant in every genre from memoir to mystery to science fiction to horror.
 Several clients and students have gone on to become published authors.
 She has been cited in the acknowledgments or dedications of many published books, including a number of award-winners.

 Shelley grew up in Minneapolis, Minnesota, and began her working life as a reporter with UPI in Chicago.
 During a checkered and mercifully brief journalism career, she met many famous people, at least two of whom were murdered, and many not-so-famous who are still alive.